Azure/azure-powershell/src/ResourceManager/Automation/Commands.Automation/help/Get-AzAutomationSoftwareUpdateMachineRun.md

 ### -TargetComputer
 target computer for the machine run.
-Can be either a non-azure computer name or an azure VM resource id.
+Can be either a non-az computer name or an azure VM resource id.

 ```yaml
 Type: System.String